cbernet/introduction_machine_learning/README.md

 FloydHub makes it possible for you to reserve CPU and GPU instances to run your code, and provides a web IDE based on Jupyter Lab for the development and study of your machine learning models.

-For this course, you will be allowed to use the resources of the ge-insa-lyon floydhub team.
-For this:
+For this course, you will use the resources of the ge-insa-lyon floydhub team, so you won't have to pay for your ressources :-)

+So first, you need to subscribe to floydhub and the ge-insa-lyon team:

 * subscribe to [FloydHub](https://www.floydhub.com).
 Note that **you do not have to provide payment information as requested**.
 If you do, you'll get free credits for your own account as a welcome gift.
 If you don't, you'll still be able to use the ressources of ge-insa-lyon.
 * send your floydhub username to thomas.grenier AT insa-lyon.fr, and ask him to add you to the team ge-insa-lyon, as a participant to the training.